Nutrition Coaching vs. Meal Planning: Which One Gets Results in Austin?

 A good coach doesn’t hand you a generic PDF and wish you luck.
 They:

-• Assess your goals, current intake, labs (if you have them), training load, and lifestyle.
+• Assess your goals, current intake, lifestyle, and training load.

-• Design a plan you’ll actually follow—macros or plate-method, preferences, and budget.
+• Design a plan you’ll actually follow—macros, plate-method, preferences, and budget.

 • Adapt as your life changes (travel, busy weeks, injuries).

-• Hold you accountable with quick check-ins and objective metrics (energy, sleep, hunger, performance, body comp if desired).
+• Hold you accountable with check-ins and measurable outcomes (energy, sleep, hunger, performance, body composition if desired).

 • Educate you so you’re not dependent on a plan forever.